Hardcat® Lebosi® – Enterprise Asset Management

 Enterprise Asset Management software is used to manage physical assets, life-cycle, scheduling, and warranty management.
 An EAM system provides the means to have less unplanned downtime and extended asset longevity, which has clear business benefits.

 Effective Asset Management – GRC And ISO 55000

 Effective asset management is the coordinated activity of an organisation to realise value from its assets and is dependent on accurate, up-to-date and quality asset information.
 This requires asset management to interact with many functions and departments of an organisation as assets can touch many areas.

-- I don’t know enterprise-wide what assets have I got, who is using them and where are they located
+- I don’t know enterprise-wide what assets I have, who is using them and where are they located

-- Central asset register accessible across multiple departments provides information in a consistent and easy format.
-Communication and transparency simplifies business processes
+- A central asset register accessible across multiple departments provides information in a consistent and easy format.
+Communication and transparency simplify business processes

 - Ability to reduce redundant purchases when unused assets are already at another site – better utilisation and cost savings